7 Tips on How to Write a Business Blog That Will Convert

 Let’s start by asking one of the most important questions for your business: How can you attract online users to your website?

 One way you can attract users is through crafting compelling web content that both intrigues and informs users.
-And one of the best ways to do that is to start a business blog.
+And one of the best ways to do that is to write a business blog.
 When you put out fresh blog posts on a consistent basis, you’ll see your web traffic go up significantly.

 1. Target relevant, long-tail keywords